italiancpp/home/_pages/modena.md

 The meetup opens doors at **6:30 PM (GMT+1)**, hosting a **60/90-min** technical session from **7 PM**.

+### A bit of history

+After hosting two exploratory meetups in 2017, Marco Arena launched a monthly in-person series in 2018.
+The format transitioned to hybrid in 2019, shifting to online-only in 2020 and 2021 due to the COVID-19 pandemic.
+By the last quarter of 2021, the meetups returned to a hybrid format.
+In 2024, Marco relocated to Milan and passed the leadership to Eric Tondelli, Mattia Verasani, and Andrea Battistello, who volunteered to continue the meetups in Modena.

 ## Session format

 **We welcome any session format**!